30 May Do you name your plot?

 Perhaps it could be considered a little delusional to name a small plot of land.
 But the size isn’t necessarily reflective of its value.
 My own plot of land is, I expect, every bit as important to me as Longmeadow is to Monty.

-Whilst I can understand, and relate, to people calling their plot by number – it’s quite obviously a descriptive name, and the term ‘lottie’ is perhaps more ‘friendly’, ‘the plot’ is particularly impersonal.
+I can understand, and relate, to people calling their plot by number.
+It’s quite obviously a descriptive name, and the term ‘lottie’ is perhaps more ‘friendly’.
+‘The plot’ is particularly impersonal.

-Perhaps because I spend so much time talking and writing about it, but I feel the need to give my plot a name of it’s own.
-I’ve long since known what I would call a large garden (though I’m keeping that to myself for now, in case I ever get to actually use it!), but that name doesn’t ‘work’ on a small scale.
+Perhaps because I spend so much time talking and writing about it, but I feel the need to give my plot a name of its own.
+I’ve long since known what I would call a large garden.
+I’m keeping that to myself for now, in case I ever get to actually use it!.
+But that name doesn’t ‘work’ on a small scale.

-For now, I’m still mulling over some name ideas – but I may yet just stick with ‘the plot’.
-Am I alone in this desire, or do you name your plot too – and if you do, why?
+For now, I’m still mulling over some name ideas.
+I may yet just stick with ‘the plot’.
+Am I alone in this desire, or do you name your plot too?
+If you do, why?